Ford FT-B

-The Ford FT B (also known as Ford Tf-c and model 1920) was the first armoured car designed and built in Poland.
+The Ford FT B (also known as Ford Tf-c and model 1920) was the first production armoured car designed and built in Poland.
 Built on the chassis of the Ford T and armoured with re-used armoured plates, the car was a successful design for its time.
 The main designer was the engineer Tadeusz Tański.
 The armoured vehicle originated on account of the high demand during the Polish-Soviet war in 1920.

+Development

 After the outbreak of the Polish-Soviet War in 1919, the Polish Army was severely under-equipped.
-Except for a number of Renault FT tanks that arrived with the Blue Army formed in France, the Polish forces lacked any armoured reconnaissance vehicles.
-During the Soviet offensive leading to the battle of Warsaw the situation became even more tragic as many Austin-Putilov Armoured Cars captured from the Red Army were retaken by the Bolsheviks.
-It was then that engineer Tadeusz Tański, a renowned inventor and a worker of the Ministry of Military Affairs, designed his armoured car.
-The project originated within only 2 weeks from Tanski’s initiative.
-The prototype was prepared in less than two weeks in the Gerlach i Pulsing works in Warsaw.
-After a series of tests the production started, and each of the battle-ready cars was immediately dispatched to the front-line and attached to various units.
+Except for a number of Renault FT tanks that arrived with the Blue Army formed in France, the Polish forces lacked any natively-built armoured reconnaissance vehicles.
+During the Soviet offensive leading to the battle of Warsaw the situation became even more tragic as many Austin-Putilov Armoured Cars that had been captured from the Red Army were retaken by the Bolshevik forces.
+It was then that Tadeusz Tański, a renowned inventor and a worker in the Ministry of Military Affairs, designed his armoured car.
+The project originated within only two weeks from Tanski’s initiative, and the prototype was prepared in less than two weeks at the Gerlach i Pulsing works in Warsaw.
+After a series of tests production started, and each of the combat ready cars was immediately dispatched to the front-line and attached to various units.
 Altogether a series of 16 or 17 cars were made.

-The project was based on the successful Ford Model T, one of the most popular cars of the epoch.
-The chassis and the levers were significantly reinforced and the fuel tank was moved.
-In addition, the crank was extended to allow for starting the engine from the inside and the dashboard had been modified.
-The armoured plating was handmade out of scrapped German armoured trench shields, and attached to the chassis by bolts.
+The project was based on the successful Ford Model T, one of the most popular cars of the period.
+The chassis and the levers were significantly reinforced, and the fuel tank was moved.
+In addition, the crank was extended to allow for starting the engine from the inside and the dashboard was modified.
+The armoured plating was handmade out of scrapped German armoured trench shields and bolted to the chassis.

-The FT-B cars took part in the later stage of the Polish-Soviet war and fought in the battles along the Wkra river and in the battle of Warsaw, as well as the battle of Kowel and in numerous other battles.
+The FT-B cars took part in the later stage of the Polish-Soviet war and fought in the battles along the Wkra river and in the battle of Warsaw, the battle of Kowel and numerous other battles.